State Strategic Command Center: The Six Centers

 In addition to a number of warehouses that secure the country's needs of strategic goods.

 Structure

-The Octagon acquired its name because of its octagon-like architectural design, made up of the eight outer octagon-shaped buildings, thus representing all eight branches of the Egyptian Armed Forces.
+The Octagon acquired its name because of its octagonal architectural design, made up of the eight outer octagon-shaped buildings, thus representing all eight branches of the Egyptian Armed Forces.
 The entity as a whole consists of 10 buildings, 8 of which are external and two internal ones.
 Each building has eight facets connected to each other, with corridors connected to the heart of the structure known as the "main building," which is located in the middle.
 While there are 2 central ministerial buildings located in the center of the octagonal structure, both connected to each other and to the rest of the eight external buildings by longitudinal corridors.

 Design and architecture

 The Egyptian Ministry of Defense/Ministry of War headquarters' architecture was influenced by Ancient Egyptian architecture, using pillars to support the buildings in a Pharaonic style.